Futures Wheel Analysis and Method explained: Theory and Example

-This article explains the Futures Wheel by Jerome Glenn in a practical way.
-After reading it, you will understand the basics of this powerful decision making method.
+Futures Wheel Analysis and Method: this article explains the Futures Wheel by Jerome Glenn in a practical way.
+Next to what it is, this article also highlights this Method as a brainstorming technique, the five steps of the Futures Wheel Analysis and Method (including an example), tips and the relationships between consequences.
+After reading it, you will understand the basics of this decision making method.
+Enjoy reading!

 Five Steps to work with Futures Wheel